zero-radiance/zero-radiance.github.io/_source_/content/post/deep-compositing.md

 As the name implies, the technique can be used to composite volumetric effects stored in 3D texture [AOVs](https://rmanwiki.pixar.com/display/REN/Arbitrary+Output+Variables), such as renders of clouds or smoke.

 Another notable application is temporal reprojection for voxel-based volumetric lighting.
 As detailed in my [Siggraph 2018 presentation](http://advances.realtimerendering.com/s2018/index.htm), one way of performing temporal integration of volumetrics is to compute ray sub-integrals (along with associated opacity), store them in a 3D texture, and then look them up during the next frame.
-This involves both resampling (filtering) and rescaling, and both of these operations must be linear in order to not cause  artifacts in motion.
+This involves both resampling (filtering) and rescaling, and both of these operations must be linear in order to not cause artifacts such as unexpected changes in brightness during camera motion.

 {{< figure src="/img/reproj_artifact.png" alt="Reprojection artifact" caption="Moving the camera within the infinite fog at a high speed can reveal reprojection issues.
 If you squint hard enough, you can see the DirectX logo." >}}

 Deep compositing is a solved problem.
 The [paper by Tom Duff](https://graphics.pixar.com/library/DeepCompositing/) gives a detailed description of the algorithm, the mathematics involved, as well as several applications.

 To sum it up, a deep pixel or voxel (represented as a pair of color and opacity) is assumed to be in the **exp** space.
-Filtering and compositing should happen in the **log** space.
+To ensure that filtering and compositing operations are linear, they should operate on **log**-transformed values.

 The transformations are given as follows: